jpasikainen/ot-harjoitustyo/README.md

-# Farming game | Harvest Game
+# Harvest Game
-The core gameplay loop of the game is to grow plants and eventually sell the harvest to earn money.
-With the earned money, the player can buy new plants.
+Harvest Game is a video game where the player tries to acquire as much money as possible.
+In the game player can grow plants and invest in idle income.
+The core gameplay loop of the game is to sell the harvest and buy new plants.
+The game could be described as farming tycoon.

+Project was made for class [TKT20002](https://studies.helsinki.fi/opintotarjonta/cur/hy-opt-cur-2021-31e1be8a-da83-4a6b-b59d-1920ad62f5f6).

 ## Documentation
 [Instructions](https://github.com/jpasikainen/ot-harjoitustyo/blob/master/documentation/instructions.md)\